A missional church is one that believes:

 - and to equip and release them for works of missional service and to live a fruitful life on mission with God.

 When believers embrace the call to live a life on mission with God, they are also being transformed into Christ-likeness.
-The nations are being reaching and the church is being perfected like a 2-edged sword (Kairos course).
+The nations are being reached and the church is being perfected like a 2-edged sword (Kairos course).

 God is outworking His 2-fold purpose towards the end of the age when the good news of Jesus has reached all nations and the church is a beautiful bride.